OreOliciouZ/MotD.md/Empyrion.md

 * Turret limits raised to 24
 * No Size Class limits
 * CPU enabled with max 100 Quantum Cores and max 100 Auxillary Cores
-* For Turret Limits read the description of the Turret
 * Limits are subject to change

 ## Vote for rewards